-Former GTMO detainees routinely communicate with each other, families of other former detainees, and previous associates who are members of terrorist organizations.
+Former GTMO detainees routinely communicate with each other, families of other former detainees, and members of terrorist organizations.
 The reasons for communication span from the mundane (reminiscing about shared experiences) to the nefarious (planning terrorist operations).
 We assess that some GTMO detainees to be transferred in the future probably would communicate with other former GTMO detainees and persons in terrorist organizations.
-We do not consider mere communication with individuals or organizations-including other former GTMO detainees and purposes of each communication are taken into account when assessing whether the individual has reengaged.
+We do not consider mere communication with individuals or organizations-including other former GTMO detainees-an indicator of reengagement.
+Rather, the motives, intentions, and purposes of each communication are taken into account when assessing whether the individual has reengaged.